olgapetrova-git/2-sem-java-wine-shop/README.md

-# study-projects-htw
+*Please find German version below*

-Study projects for HTW Berlin (Business Computing)
+# (EN) Project "Wine shop" - Java - Applied programming
-2. Semester
+Study project at the University of Applied Sciences Berlin (HTW Berlin).
-Applied Programming Programmierung - Java:
+I was a student in а Business Computing study program (Wirtschaftsinformatik).

-1) Project "Wine shop" (in Folder "1_Weinladen"):
+2. Semester, April-September 2018.

 Implementation of a software solution for processing and storing customer information in the online shop using Java base classes and collections.

 	Study Assignment:
 	- Part 1: Basic classes and Generics (Weinladen_Aufgabe 1_Basisklassen und Generics.pdf)
 	- Part 2: Streams (Weinladen_Aufgabe 2_Streams.pdf)